EugeniaSilantjeva/nd00333_AZMLND_C2/README.md

 Part 2 SDK
 1. Using the same dataset registered in Azure workspace for Part 1
-2. Creating a ML pipeline and AutoML step for workflow automation
+2. Creating an ML pipeline and AutoML step for workflow automation
 3. Publishing the pipeline so that it can be consumed
 4. Consuming the REST endpoint to interact with the pipeline via POST request